netlify/open-api/README.md

 It's still a work in progress and we welcome feedback and contributions.

-## Validation
+## Installation

 We use [go-swagger](https://github.com/go-swagger/go-swagger) to validate our spec against the 2.0 spec of Open API.

-Follow the installation instruction in that repository.
+To download the toolchain follow the installation instructions in that repository.
+You'll need to have Go installed.

+## Spec validation

 You can run this command to validate the spec:

 	make validate